chris03-dev/chris03-dev.github.io/README.md

 # Note to self

 `debug/` is for personal debug purposes only.
 No files there should be associated with this repository.
+Also, use PAT instead of password when pushing the repository.